SalmaAhmed95/Compiler/README.md

  `2. properties.ini : It contains  the delimiters that are used to define the regular expressions.

-  3. grammer.txt : It contains the context free grammer rules and it can be recusive.
+  3. grammer.txt : It contains the context free grammer rules and it can be recursive.

   4. code.txt : It contains the code you needs to be complied.

-###  And There are four output files:
+###  And There are three output files:

  1. lexical_ouput.txt : It contains the minimzied DFA that are used to parse the regular expressions and each lexeme with its type